GM Ecotec engine: LHU (A20NFT Opel)

-Note: The A20NFT engine in Opel Astra K TCR car had swapped the original direct fuel injection into multi-point fuel injection.
+Note: The A20NFT engine in Opel Astra K TCR is a racing engine and swapped the original direct fuel injection for multi-point fuel injection.

 2.2

 L61

 In 2007, the L61 received a multitude of changes, that originated from the LE5.
 It switched to the higher-strength Gen II block and received a revised cylinder head (enlarged exhaust ports) and camshaft design (increased exhaust valve duration).
 The engine also switched from wasted spark ignition to individual coil-on-plug ignition; this forced the cam cover to be redesigned.
 It was also switched to an E37 engine controller with new crank and cam sensors (replacing timing sensor previously found in ignition cassette).
 These changes increase horsepower slightly and allow the engine to meet PZEV standards.
 Compression ratio is 10.0:1.

 The L61 was used in the following cars:

 LAP

 The LAP is a 2198 cc version of the Ecotec, based on the Gen II block with cylinder head improvements, new camshaft design, E37 engine control module, 58X crankshaft reluctor ring, dual variable valve timing, digital crank and cam sensors, individual coil-on-plug ignition, vented starter solenoid, new MAP sensor, new intake manifold seals, new oil filter element, a 32-bit computer, and improved emissions performance.

 Bore and stroke are 86 mm and 94.6 mm, the same as the 2.2 L L61.
 Compression ratio is 10.0:1.
 Major features that set it apart from the 2.2 L L61 are variable-valve-timing and other cylinder head improvements from the 2.4 L LE5.